chaoet11/PHP-Backend-management-system/README.md

 The course topic is Taipei Date, which focuses on matching and making friends, supplemented by social software and itinerary planning.

+The function I am mainly responsible for is Blind Date.

 Use XAMPP,PHP,MySQL technology to complete the establishment of the backend management system.

+## 🔍 Function

 There are login and non-login functions.

 When not logged in, you cannot do any editing, you can only view.

 When you are logged in, you can do editing operations.

-The function I am mainly responsible for is Blind Date.

 - Create (There will be field checking when adding)
 - Read (Keyword search, drop-down menu search, date filtering and sorting functions)